mixer/interactive-cpp/README.md

 If you don't plan on handling authorization yourself you can use the provided authorization helper functions.
 To do so you will need an OAuth client ID which you can obtain here: https://mixer.com/lab/oauth

 ## Design choices
-This library is designed to be easily consumed by any game project.
+This source code was designed to be easily consumed by any game project.
 Some of major design decisions include:
 * A single header and [unity build](https://en.wikipedia.org/wiki/Single_Compilation_Unit) style cpp file.
 * An extern "C" interface.
 * No dependencies exposed in the header, all usage of STL and other libraries are quarantined from your game.
 * Callbacks for easy memory management and managed language interop.
+* All interactive functions assume UTF-8 strings for input and output parameters.

 ## Release Notes